Post-structural feminism: Literary criticism and écriture féminine

-Sigmund Freud established the initial theories which would serve as a basis for some of Hélène Cixous' arguments in her writings.
-Freud's analysis of gender roles and sexual identity concluded with separate male (Oedipus) and female (Electra) theories of which Cixous was critical.

-For Bracha Ettinger both Oedipus and Electra are complexes that belong to the phallic paradigm.
-She proposes a different paradigm: the feminine-matrixial borderspace.

 Abjection

 Julia Kristeva developed the idea of the abject as that which is rejected by or disturbs social reason – the communal consensus that underpins a social order.
 The "abject" exists accordingly somewhere between the concepts of subject and object, representing taboo elements of the self barely separated off in a liminal space.
 Kristeva claims that within the boundaries of what one defines as subject – a part of oneself – and object – something that exists independently of oneself – there reside pieces that were once categorized as a part of oneself or one's identity that has since been rejected – the abject.

 Criticism

-Poststructural feminism has been criticised for its abandonment of the humanistic female subject, and for tactical naivety in its rejection of any form of female essentialism.
+Post-structural feminism has been criticised for its abandonment of the humanistic female subject, and for tactical naivety in its rejection of any form of female essentialism.

-French materialist feminists have criticized the American reduction of French feminism to its poststructuralist current.
+French materialist feminists have criticized the American reduction of French feminism to its post-structuralist current.
 They point out that Cixous and Kristeva, among others, did not even claim to be feminists.